International Accounting Standards Committee: Secretaries and Secretaries-General

+The Advisory Council functioned as an oversight body and, despite its name, operated more like the Board of Trustees of the current IFRS Foundation.

 Standards

 Starting with IAS 1 Disclosure of Accounting Policies, published in 1975, the IASC issued 41 International Accounting Standards, each dealing with a specific financial reporting topic.
 Over time, standards were amended or replaced.
 When the IASC was replaced by the IASB, 34 standards were still extant and adopted by the IASB.

 The original aim of the IASC was to issue 'basic' standards.
 In practice, this meant that the standards often reflected common, rather than best practices in the board member countries.
 Several standards contained alternative treatments (options), reflecting the diversity of practice.
 For instance, IAS 2 Valuation and Presentation of Inventories in the Context of the Historical Cost System (1975) allowed a variety of practices including the LIFO, FIFO and base stock methods.
 For this reason, the IASC was sometimes criticized for taking a 'lowest common denominator' approach.
 However, some of the early standards prescribed practices that were not yet commonly followed in many countries, including several board member countries.
 IAS 3 Consolidated Financial Statements and the Equity Method of Accounting (1976) required the presentation of consolidated financial statements by parents of subsidiary companies.
 This was well before the Seventh Company Law Directive (1983) made this mandatory in the member states of the European Economic Community.
 IAS 17 Accounting for Leases (1982) required the capitalization of finance leases, a practice that was as yet unusual or unknown outside the United States.

 In 1987, the IASC adopted a new strategy of strengthening its standards to make them a suitable basis for financial reporting by companies seeking cross-border stock market listings.
 In doing so, it was encouraged by the International Organization of Securities Commissions (IOSCO) which in 1988 signaled its willingness to consider an improved set of IAS as the basis for preparing financial information in multinational prospectuses.
 As US capital markets were among the most important in the world, this meant above all that the IASC had to bring its standards more in line with US Generally Accepted Accounting Principles (US GAAP) in order to gain acceptance by the US Securities and Exchange Commission (SEC), a key IOSCO member.
 In 1987, the IASC embarked on a project to revise its extant standards.
 The revisions included the elimination of options, the expansion of disclosure requirements and additional guidance for the application of the standards.
 The revisions were completed in 1992.
 As this did not yet satisfy IOSCO, the IASC embarked on a new work programme to revise its standards, and to add standards on topics that were not yet, or only partially covered, such as accounting for financial instruments.
 This 'core standards' programme was completed under strong time pressure in 1998 with the publication of IAS 39 Financial Instruments: Recognition and Measurement.